Content on this page was generated by AI and has not been manually reviewed.

 Recursion, Forwarders, and Access Control

-• If you want your server to resolve external domains on behalf of internal clients, keep recursion enabled and use forwarders for speed and reliability: How to add member count to your discord server the ultimate guide: Real-Time Display, Widgets, Bots, and Easy Steps
+• If you want your server to resolve external domains on behalf of internal clients, keep recursion enabled and use forwarders for speed and reliability: How to create an sql server with html in eclipse the ultimate guide: Build Database-Driven HTML Apps in Eclipse 2026

 • Enable forwarders in the options block as shown above: forwarders { 1.1.1.1; 8.8.8.8; };